qouteall/RustHotswapExample/README.md

 In Linux or WSL, if it errors `collect2: fatal error: cannot find ‘ld’`, then install lld (`sudo apt install lld`).
 [Issue](https://github.com/DioxusLabs/dioxus/issues/4872)

 In Windows, it will stackoverflow after a hotswap.
 The root cause is not yet known.

+It will deadloop if ran without connecting to dev server (https://github.com/DioxusLabs/dioxus/issues/4305#issuecomment-3585614449).

 ---